bigismols/photo_processer/README.md

   - `python3 -m venv .venv`
   - `. .venv/bin/activate`
-5. `pip install -r requirements.txt`
+4. `pip install -r requirements.txt`

 # 2. How to use photo_processor?

 1. `.venv\Scripts\activate`
+2. After making sure docker desktop is running, `docker run -d -p 5672:5672 rabbitmq` for **first time** starting the RabbitMQ server.
+In subsequent instances of using photo_processor, `docker start [container_name]` (while still making sure docker is running in the background). `docker ps` to verify our container is runnin
-2. `celery -A flaskr.make_celery.celey worker --loglevel=INFO --include=flaskr.tasks.process_images --pool=solo`.
+3. `celery -A flaskr.celery_worker.celery worker --loglevel=INFO --include=flaskr.tasks.process_images --pool=solo`.
 This starts our celery worker
-3. After making sure docker desktop is running, `docker run -d -p 5672:5672 rabbitmq` for **first time** starting the RabbitMQ server.
-In subsequent instances of using photo_processor, `docker start fervent_payne` (while still making sure docker is running in the background). `docker ps` to verify our container is running
 4. `flask --app flaskr run --debug --host=127.0.0.1 --port=8000`
+> [!NOTE]
+> Here, the port can be anything that your system does not block, may not be 8000 depending on your firewall configurations
 5. Server is up and running!
 Send requests with tool of your choice (Postman, curl etc.)

 # 3. API Endpoints